ChristopherWilkerson/DevNotes/ReadMe2.md

 Saving our values returned from a function like we did with new_zealand_exchange allows us to reuse the value (in the form of a variable) throughout the rest of the program.

+## June 19th, 2024 took break to focus on javascript